Zip Pay - Terms and Conditions

 - you have failed to advise us of any suspected or unauthorised use of your Account; or

-- you have provided information regarding your Password or PIN to someone whether knowingly or not; or
+- you have provided information regarding your Password or PIN to someone whether knowingly or not, or failed to take reasonable precautions to safeguard the security of your Password or PIN; or

 - the Unauthorised transaction occurred after you had advised us of suspected unauthorised use of your Account; or